lanestevens/class_fundamentals/tasks.md

 __Requirement:__  The name of this method shall be _\_fmt\_integer_

-__Requirement:__  This method shall raise a ValueError if the input value does not represent a valid float.
+__Requirement:__  This method shall raise a ValueError if the input value does not represent a valid integer.

+To resolve the next 3 failing tests we need to create the _\_fmt|_integer_ method.
 ```python
     def _fmt_integer(self, val):
         try: